 IT innovation

-The idea of in business or IT is generally an aspiration to most.
+The idea of innovation in business or IT is generally an aspiration to most.
 Leaders and managers occasionally mention the need to innovate, but when they stop to consider what that means, many of them abandon it as an impossible dream.
 They wait for some strange spark, some odd occurrence to somehow spark the flame of new beginnings.

-Execution of the Process
+Execution of the Innovation Process

 Inspiration for innovation or creativity can come from anywhere.
-Frequently, the innovation problem isn't a lack of good ideas, or even innovative solutions– too often, it is a lack of execution.
-Even though I have laid out a proposed for an innovation process in the post From Collaboration to Innovation to Market – Toward a Working Model, the champions, or the owners for the process, are too often missing from the major stages of execution.
+Frequently, the innovation problem isn’t a lack of good ideas, or even innovative solutions– too often, it is a lack of execution.
+Even though I have laid out a proposed business model for an innovation process in the post From Collaboration to Innovation to Market – Toward a Working Model, the champions, or the owners for the process, are too often missing from the major stages of execution.
 An owner or champion must be at each stage.
 They might be the same person, or a different person, but each stage needs someone to champion the new innovation to maturity and then to completion.
 Otherwise, it will die in the process.

 The three stages I have defined are conceive, develop, and market.
 For example, the conceive stage might have a marketing or salesperson own that process to its development handoff.
 That does not mean that engineering or some other key person from the development area should not be active in the early conception stages, only that the stakeholder(s) with the most influence at that stage should own that portion of the process.
 At the development stage, key product or service leaders may then move the idea from infancy and concept to tangible product or service offering.
 Finally, the market stage must have a champion from sales or marketing (or both) to ensure that it is properly positioned and prepared for market trials and the launch.

 Without that critical leader at each stage of the process, you will not likely experience successful innovations in products or services.
-Your innovation engine will quickly out of gas and go nowhere.
+Your innovation engine will quickly run out of gas and go nowhere.
 If you pursue any kind of innovation initiative without these key champions, any innovation that survives will likely be minor tweaks or changes, continuous improvement rather than real innovation.
 Those small incremental changes are the only things that might survive the process without strong leaders moving them forward.

 Business Product, Service, and IT Innovation Series